Coronaviruses

 Treatment

-The Food and Drug Administration (FDA) has authorized or approved treatments for certain patients who are more likely to get very sick from COVID-19.
-If you do test positive, call a healthcare professional immediately to see if treatment is right for you.
+The Food and Drug Administration (FDA) has authorized or approved treatments for certain individuals who are more likely to get very sick from COVID-19.
+If you test positive, contact a trusted healthcare professional immediately to see if treatment is right for you.

 For all patients who have COVID-19 or other coronaviruses, supportive care is recommended: